peterzan/ILETP/README.md

 ---

 ## Support & Contact
 - Open an issue for bugs and feature requests.
+- Essays and long-form writing by the author will be published via GitHub Pages after the initial public release.
 - For direct contact: peter@iletp.org.

 ---